Bcdo/project/README.md

 ## Build instructions
 1. From developer folder, run _"composer create-project bcdo/project project_name"_

 2. Add the site to Nitro, with _"nitro add"_.
 If needed, start a new nitro machine with _"nitro init -m machineName"_ first.
 If new machine was created all of the following nitro commands has to end with "-m nameOfMachine".
-For new machines, ssh into machine before installing craft, and run _"sudo apt install composer -y && sudo apt install npm -y"_ then _"sudo apt-get update -y && sudo apt-get install -y"_.
+For new machines, ssh into machine and run _"sudo apt install composer -y && sudo apt install npm -y"_ then _"sudo apt-get update -y && sudo apt-get install -y"_.

-3. Exit the vm and add new db to use for craft _"nitro db add"_.
-4. Duplicate the .env.example into .env file, and replace all the REPLACE_ME parts.
+3. Exit the vm and duplicate the .env.example into .env file, and replace all the REPLACE_ME parts.
 To get the IP run nitro info.
+Remember the name of the database for the next step.

+4. Cd into the scripts folder.
+Run _"nitro db import seed_db.sql"_, and name it the same as in the .env file.
+This will seed the db properly.

 5. Nitro ssh and Cd into the root folder, and run _"composer install --no-scripts --optimize-autoloader --no-interaction"_, and _"npm install"_.
-When finished run _"npm run debug"_ in a new terminal - Check if everything compiles properly.
+When finished run _"npm run debug"_ in a new terminal - Check if everything compiles properly and keep it running in the background.

-6. Run the _"./craft setup"_, and go through the installation.
+6. Exit the vm again and run _"nitro db restart"_.

-7. Exit the vm and cd into the scripts folder.
-Run _"nitro db import seed_db.sql"_, and choose the same name as when you created the db in step 3.
-This will seed the db properly.
-8. Run "nitro db restart".
-9. Nitro ssh into the machine and run _"composer install --no-scripts --optimize-autoloader"_ from root folder.
+7. Nitro ssh into the machine and run _"./craft setup"_ from root folder, and follow the instructions.
+To finish off, you can also run _"composer update"_.

 Thats it!
 Further down you will find optional installs as well, but not required.